apalazzin/conself-docs/content/manual/mesh/index.md

 ![Representation of the two parameters used to define the boundary treatment](images/TetraBL.png "Representation of the two parameters used to define the boundary treatment")

+{{% notice info %}}
 First wall cell height and y+ are mutually influenced.
 Remember to decrease the cell height if y+ is above 300 for k-epsilon or 1 for other turbulence models.
+{{% /notice %}}

 After having completed this setup, the user can finalize the step by clicking on the *Submit* button.
 This will start the **Mesh** step application that will show up in the *Case in progress* section of the main *Simulation* page.